dusk-network/Hades252/README.md

 ## Deviations

 - Round constants for the full rounds are generated following: [https://extgit.iaik.tugraz.at/krypto/hadesmimc/blob/master/code/calc_round_numbers.py](https://extgit.iaik.tugraz.at/krypto/hadesmimc/blob/master/code/calc_round_numbers.py)
-  They are then mapped onto `Scalar`s in the Ristretto scalar field.

 - The MDS matrix is a cauchy matrix, the method used to generate it, is noted in section "Concrete Instantiations Poseidon and Starkad"